Distributed MIMO Networks with Rotary ULAs for Indoor Scenarios under Rician Fading: System Model

 \section{System Model}

-We consider a square coverage area with dimensions $l\times l\;\text{m}^2$. $ Q$ APs serve the coverage area, each equipped with a RULA of $S$ half-wavelength spaced antenna elements.
+Similar to simulation setups of many relevant and related works (see, for instance, \cite{ngo2017,nayebi2017,femenias2020,chen2021}), we consider a square coverage area with dimensions $l\times l\;\text{m}^2$. $Q$ APs serve the coverage area, each with a RULA of $S$ half-wavelength spaced antenna elements.
 The APs are at height $h_{\text{AP}}$.
-A large number $K_{\text{total}}$ of single-antenna MTDs are distributed on the coverage area.
-The positions of the MTDs are fixed for a relatively large period.
-From this large number of MTDs, a random subset of $K$ MTDs are active and seek to transmit data in the uplink in each time slot.
+The $Q$ APs jointly serve $K$ MTDs that are active simultaneously and transmit data in the uplink.
+The locations of the MTDs are fixed, that is, we consider a scenario with no mobility.
 Let $(x_k,y_k)$ denote the coordinates of the $k$-th MTD.
-For simplicity, we consider that the antenna elements of all MTDs are positioned at the same height $h_{\text{MTD}}$ \cite{ngo2017,chen2018}.
+For simplicity, we consider that the antenna elements of all MTDs are located at the same height $h_{\text{MTD}}$ \cite{ngo2017,chen2018}.
 The system model is illustrated in Fig.~\ref{illustrationSystemModel}.

-We consider fully centralized processing: all the APs are connected to a common CPU through fronthaul connections.
-The CPU is responsible for performing the following signal-processing tasks: \begin{enumerate} \item Computation of the estimates of the positions of the $K_{\text{total}}$ MTDs using an indoor localization method. \item MTD's activity detection and identification. \item Computation of the optimal angular positions of the RULAs in each time slot based on the locations of the active MTDs. \item Scheduling of the uplink data transmissions. \item Channel State Information (CSI) acquisition through pilot sequences. \item Computation of centralized receive combining vectors based on the channel estimates. \item Linear centralized uplink data decoding. \end{enumerate} Further details on each of these tasks will be provided in the subsequent sections of this work.
+We consider fully centralized\footnote{In this work, for the sake of simplicity and to highlight the novelty of our proposed framework, we assume that all APs are perfectly calibrated and synchronized, a common assumption in several relevant works (e.g., \cite{nayebi2017,ngo2017,femenias2020,chen2021}).
+Note that imperfect synchronization can affect any D-MIMO system in both cases of APs equipped with static or rotary/movable antennas.
+Nevertheless, there is no indication that any alternatives would be more or less sensitive to synchronization.} processing: all the APs are connected to a common CPU through high-capacity fronthaul connections.
+The CPU is responsible for performing the following signal-processing tasks: \begin{enumerate} \item MTD's activity detection and identification. \item Computation of the estimates of the locations of the active MTDs using an indoor localization method. \item Computation of the optimal angular positions of the RULAs based on the estimated locations of the active MTDs. \item Scheduling of the uplink data transmissions. \item Computation of the Channel State Information (CSI) of the links between any AP and any MTD using pilot sequences. \item Computation of centralized receive combining vectors based on the global CSI knowledge. \item Linear centralized uplink data decoding. \end{enumerate} Further details on each of these tasks are provided in the subsequent sections of this work.